If you’re in a same-sex relationship and considering starting your family, the experienced team at Queensland Fertility Group is delighted to help.

-For lesbian couples who want a child that is biologically related to one of them, then the below fertility treatment options are available.
+Lesbian couples who want a child, that is biologically related to one of them have the below fertility treatment options available using donor sperm.

-- Intrauterine Insemination (IUI) This involves the direct injection of sperm into the uterus.
-While this is a cheaper and less invasive alternative to IVF, please remember that the conception success rates is considerably lower.
+- Intrauterine Insemination (IUI) using donor sperm.
+This involves the direct injection of sperm into the uterus.
+This is a cheaper and less invasive alternative to IVF, but success rate is lower.

-- In Vitro Fertilization (IVF) involves the combination of sperm and eggs in a petri dish to form embryos.
-The highest quality embryos are then transferred to the uterus where they will hopefully implant and develop.
+- In Vitro Fertilization (IVF) using donor sperm.
+This involves fertilising eggs from one female partner using donor sperm.
+The highest quality embryos are then transferred to the uterus – of either partner – where they will hopefully develop into a successful pregnancy.

 First appointment overview and costs

 A Queensland Fertility Group Specialist can assist with identifying the best course of treatment to help you get pregnant, including accessing donor sperm.
-The approximate out-of-pocket cost for an initial consultation starts around $90.
+The approximate out-of-pocket cost for an initial consultation is around $100-$150.

 Download our Creating a Family for Same-Sex Couples Booklet

-For more information about creating a family for same-sex couples, visit our Patient Information Booklets page.
-This booklet is a guide for same-sex couples looking to create a family.
-Download our Creating a Family for Same-Sex Couples Booklet...
+For more information about creating a family for same-sex couples, download the booklet below, or visit our Patient Information Booklets page.

-For more information on treatment options, or help deciding which Fertility Specialist is right for you, please call 1800 111 483 or email us.
+For more information on treatment options for same-sex couples, or help deciding which Fertility Specialist is right for you, call us on 1800 111 483 or send us an email.